 - Save the macro.

-Once you add other form elements (such as input field, check box etc.) and save then you should be able to see the Spam Prevention section, below the Submit button.
+Once you add other form elements (such as input field, check box, etc.) and save, you should see the Spam Prevention section below the Submit button.

 The Spam Prevention section won't appear if spam prevention is turned off from the Confluence spam prevention settings.